Oozturn/oozturn/README.md

 If you want to access your DB from the host, or reuse an existing one, you can mount `/app/db`.

 To access uploads (users avatars, tournament images, lan Map) you can mount `/app/uploads`.

+A docker-compose file is also available, showing the default settings.

 ### Manually